yneves/node-bauer-crawler-csv-to-json/README.md

-# node-bauer-crawler-csv-to-json
+# node-bauer-plugin-csv-to-json
-Pluginf or bauer-crawler to convert CSV into JSON.
+Pluginf or bauer to convert CSV into JSON.